-Regional police set to unveil $253M budget for 2025, nearly 9 per cent tax increase
+Draft 2025 police budget set at $253M, nearly 9 per cent tax increase

-The cost of public safety is in full focus as the Waterloo Regional Police Service Board unveils its budget for the next calendar year on Wednesday.
+The cost of public safety was in full focus as the Waterloo Regional Police Service Board unveiled it’s proposed budget for the next calendar year on Wednesday.

 It’s a proposed $253 million budget for 2025, and a just under 9 per cent tax increase to support that blueprint.